-Find affordable pet insurance for your dog and cover up to 80% of veterinary bills.
+Compare pet insurance options for your dog and cover up to 80% of veterinary bills.

 Between speeding cars, illnesses, poisonous wildlife and everything else, most dogs will encounter life-threatening conditions at some point.
 It only takes one bad day to leave you with significant vet bills.
 Pet insurance can save you from needing to choose between your bank balance and your furry friend.

-A lot of dogs are put down because its owner can’t afford medical treatment, but according to the Australian Veterinary Association, only a small fraction of dog owners bother with pet insurance.
+A lot of dogs are put down because their owners can’t afford medical treatment, but according to the Australian Veterinary Association, only a small fraction of dog owners bother with pet insurance.

 This guide will explore the key benefits of having dog insurance in place and what to look out for when comparing policies.
 Ready to apply?
 Compare policies from Australian brands below.